 Be sure to visit Akchour, a forested nature reserve nearby home to some gorgeous hikes.
 The trails run along a river and are highlighted by waterfalls and the famed God’s Bridge, a stunning geological formation resembling a bridge crossing the canyon.

-Where To Stay: Riad Baraka
+Where To Stay in Chefchaouen: Riad Baraka

 Chefchaouen to Fes: CTM Bus, 4 hours: $6 USD